kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   loadFile("articleName.txt");
 };
 {% endprism %}
 `loadFile` now requires a parameter that we're calling "file".
-The parameter will define what file get's loaded onto the page via `getInfo.open()`.
+The parameter will define what file get's loaded onto the page via `getInfo.open`.

-We also updated our button code: it still runs the `loadFile()` function, but that function now needs a parameter in order to work.
-That parameter is the name of the file we want to load onto the page.
+We also updated our button code: it still ran the `loadFile` function, but that function needed a parameter in order to work.
+That parameter was the name of the file we want to load onto the page.

-We also added a new button: the new button loads in a text file while the old button loads in an HTML file.
+The new button loaded in a text file while the old button loaded in an HTML file.
 <a name="reusable-button-code"></a>
 <h4 class="h4-guide">Create reusable code for multiple buttons</h4>
 The code in the last demo is fine if we only have a few buttons, but would get messy if we had to create `onclick` functionality for a lot of buttons.
-So it's a best to create reusable code that the buttons can share (<a href="/samples/ajax-tutorial-samples/sample08/" target="blank">view the example</a>):
+So it's a best to create reusable code that the buttons can share (<a href="/samples/ajax-tutorial-samples/sample07/" target="blank">view the example</a>):
 {% prism markup %}
 <!-- sample07/index.html -->
 <!-- update the <button> tags directly above <div id="textTarget"> -->